livechat/design-system/README.md

 * For any design concept, follow styles from [Zeplin](https://zpl.io/a8K8YnE).
 * Component example file should contain html markup for aplications/websites which doesn't use React
 * Component should use scss style file
+* Css should be inspired by BEM, but doesn't need to follow it strickly
 * Style file should use defined sass variables, mixins etc.

 You can view and test your component in two ways: